mightypirate1/DRL-Tetris/README.md

 To change the size of the field used, just find the game_field entry and put a new value there.
 Any option that is in aux/settings.py can be overridden this way.

 #### Pieces:
 What pieces are being used is specified in the settngs-dictionary's field "pieces".
-It contains a list of any subset of [0,1,2,3,4,5,6], where [0,1,2,3,4,5,6] corresponds to the full set.
+It contains a list of any subset of {0,1,2,3,4,5,6}.
+[0,1,2,3,4,5,6] means the full set is used.
+The numbers correspond to the different pieces via the aliasing (L,J,S,Z,I,T,O) <~> (0,1,2,3,4,5,6).
+If those letters confuse you, you might want to check out https://tetris.fandom.com/wiki/Tetromino

 The pre-defined settings on the master branch plays with only the O- and the L-piece to speed up training (pieces set to [0,6]).
-The aliasing is (L,J,S,Z,I,T,O) <~> (0,1,2,3,4,5,6).

-> Quickest way to enable all pieces is to comment out the line in "thread_train.py" that reduces it to O and L.
+> Quickest way to enable all pieces is to comment out the line in "thread_train.py" that reduces it to O and L:
+> ```
+> # "pieces" : [0,6],
+> ```
+> "pieces" will get the default value instead, which means all pieces are used.

 #### Advanced customization: